pilight/pilight/CONTRIBUTING.md

 ---------
 When you contribute to pilight make sure to follow this checklist:

-1. Is your pull request directed at the development branch?
+1. Is your pull request directed at the staging branch?
 *pilight doesn't accept contributions to the master branch because this branch reflects the latest stable code.*
-2. Did you read the [development](http://www.pilight.org/development/) pages of pilight?
+2. Did you read the [development](https://manual.pilight.org/development/index.html) pages of pilight?
 *Even if you think you know all, please check and double check.
 There are always small syntax changes.
 Also check similar already existing modules for syntax.*
 3. Keep the coding style in sync with that of pilight (see below).
-4. First merge with the latest development code.
+4. First merge with the latest staging code.
 5. Make a different branch for each new feature you want to commit.
 6. Test how pull-requests work on your own test repositories.
 7. Make sure your pull-request contains [one single commit](http://eli.thegreenplace.net/2014/02/19/squashing-github-pull-requests-into-a-single-commit).